D3XX3R/starred/README.md

 - [RawAccelOfficial/rawaccel](https://github.com/RawAccelOfficial/rawaccel) – kernel mode mouse accel
 - [Readarr/Readarr](https://github.com/Readarr/Readarr) – Book Manager and Automation (Sonarr for Ebooks)
 - [ResetXPDR/MSFS2020_AutoFPS](https://github.com/ResetXPDR/MSFS2020_AutoFPS) – A simple utility for MSFS 2020 to automatically adjust key settings to improve performance and smoothness.
-- [Rise-Software/Rise-Media-Player](https://github.com/Rise-Software/Rise-Media-Player) – One media player for everything you own or stream; whether it's music or videos, online or offline Rise Media Player does it all.
-And it's beautiful and native with the latest version of WinUI.
 - [Saeryhz/SeaOfEase](https://github.com/Saeryhz/SeaOfEase) – Join the same Sea of Thieves server with your friends
-- [SaviorXTanren/mixer-mixitup](https://github.com/SaviorXTanren/mixer-mixitup) – Streaming bot application for handling chat, events, moderation, and other streamer assistance features
 - [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr) – Smart PVR for newsgroup and bittorrent users.
 - [Spottarr/Spottarr](https://github.com/Spottarr/Spottarr) – A modern spotnet client and index for your *arr apps.
 - [Squalr/Squalr](https://github.com/Squalr/Squalr) – Squalr Memory Editor - Game Hacking Tool Written in C#